-The expedition members will visit several research sites in Greenland as part of an initiative to foster enhanced international scientific cooperation between the countries.
-The expedition members will spend several days learning about the research conducted in Greenland, the logistics involved in supporting the research, and gain first-hand experience conducting experiments and developing inquiry-based educational activities.
+The expedition members visited several research sites in Greenland as part of an initiative to foster enhanced international scientific cooperation between the countries of the United States, Denmark, and Greenland.
+The expedition members spent several days learning about the research conducted in Greenland, the logistics involved in supporting the research, and gained first-hand experience conducting experiments and developing inquiry-based educational activities.

-This year's work builds on past expeditions and is supported by the National Science Foundation.
+The 2012 expedition's work built on past expeditions and was supported by the National Science Foundation.
 The project was developed through cooperation with the U.S.-Denmark-Greenland Joint Committee, which was established in 2004 to broaden and deepen cooperation among the United States, the Kingdom of Denmark, and Greenland.